Crohn's disease is an inflammatory bowel disease (IBD) that can affect any part of the gastrointestinal tract from the mouth to the anus.

 TrophoScan®: Food Intolerance Control: It includes the most common foods that can trigger the symptoms of inflammatory bowel disease.

-Additional tests that may be needed: It includes ASCA IgA and ASCA IgG ancillary tests and pANCAs for the differential diagnosis of Crohn's disease from ulcerative colitis.
+Additional tests that may be needed: These include ASCA IgA and ASCA IgG ancillary tests and pANCAs for the differential diagnosis of Crohn's disease from ulcerative colitis.
 Laboratory tests for inflammation may also be needed, as well as basic screening for deficiencies due to malabsorption and the side effects of medication.
 (Due to the malabsorption but also the removal from the diet of different food groups, very often there are deficiencies in vitamins and micronutrients).
 Vitamin Basic Profile, Vitamin Comprehensive Profile, Micronutrient Elements Profile